mjbright/python-office/README.md

 **NOTE**: For invoking Python from within Excel you may want to look at [xlwings](https://www.xlwings.org/), also an Open Source project (on [github](https://github.com/ZoomerAnalytics/xlwings).
 It runs on Windows or macOS, but not on Linux.

+### Python and Excel Examples

+- [xlrd-Excel-2-HTMlTable](xlrd-Excel-2-HTMlTable): Example of xlrd use - converts each worksheet into an HTML table

 ## Python and Powerpoint

 The python-pptx module allows to create Powerpoint files from Python.